 Students may spend a semester at the American University Washington Semester Program.
 Students participate in internships (for credit) three days per week and take classes at American University two days per week.
 If you are interested or have any questions talk to your advisor or contact Dr. Harry Wessel at: firstname.lastname@example.org.

 American University has competitive scholarships available to Merrimack students.
 We strongly encourage all students considering spending a semester in the American University Washington Semester program to apply.
 You may apply for these even before you are formally accepted into the program.
 It is a streamlined application process for all scholarships.

 Most students plan to study abroad or in Washington, D.C. during one semester their Junior year.
-Some also have taken advantage of summer opportunities- there is a program at American University over the summer, and there are also options for those interested in studying abroad in the summer.
+Some also have taken advantage of summer opportunities- there is a program at American University over the summer, and there also may be options for those interested in studying abroad in the summer.
 Occasionally, a student will need to have different timing and go earlier or later than their Junior year.

 Talk with your advisor about your options.
 It is key to plan ahead!
 Applications for a Fall semester experience are generally due in early March in the previous semester; Applications for a Spring semester experience are generally due in late September.

 Recent internship placements for our Merrimack College students in D.C. include: